 Thanksgiving is one of my favorite holidays.
 It is fun to teach children about the history of thanksgiving, and it is also fun to make turkeys (and maybe even disguise them!).
 Lastly, it is fun to hear what children are thankful for.
 Today I have some Thanksgiving Lesson Plans for Kindergarten for you.
 First, I want to start out with book recommendations.
 After, I will outline activities I would do for the different books that I recommend, and lastly I will give you a free activity packet to go along with everything.
 Are you ready for your Thanksgiving Lesson Plans for Kindergarten?

 I recommend the following books for the Thanksgiving Lesson Plans for Kindergarten.

-Pete the Cat: The First ThanksgivingTurkey TroubleThanksgiving Is for Giving Thanks (Reading Railroad)I Know an Old Lady Who Swallowed a Pie (Picture Puffins)There Was an Old Lady Who Swallowed a Turkey!Run, Turkey, Run!10 Fat TurkeysOne Little, Two Little, Three Little Pilgrims (Picture Puffin Books)
+Pete the Cat: The First ThanksgivingTurkey TroubleRun, Turkey, Run!Thanksgiving Is for Giving Thanks!
+(Reading Railroad)I Know an Old Lady Who Swallowed a Pie (Picture Puffins)I Know an Old Lady Who Swallowed a Pie (Picture Puffins)10 Fat TurkeysOne Little, Two Little, Three Little Pilgrims (Picture Puffin Books)

 After reading these books, I would do the following things…